-I ran across Fort Macon while on a brief getaway to Bogue Island in North Carolina.
+There’s nothing like running across tidbits of history while you’re getting away from it all at the beach.
+That’s how I ran across Fort Macon, which is located on Bogue Island in North Carolina.
 Though I had hopes of doing some research for my next book while there, I never dreamed I’d run across an old fort that had been used during the Civil War.

 This part of the eastern North Carolina coastline (the Beaufort Inlet on the eastern end of Bogue Banks) was apparently highly vulnerable to naval attacks in the 18th and 19th centuries from both plundering pirates and enemy warships.

 The famous Blackbeard, along with other lesser known pirates, passed through Beaufort Inlet at will, while successive wars with Spain, France and Great Britain during the Colonial Period set the stage for potential attacks.

 Fort Macon was constructed between 1826 and 1834 to guard against an invasion from England or Spain, both of whom had invaded the port in the eighteenth century.
 An invasion from a foreign country never came but the fort was used during the War Between the States, the Spanish American War, and World War II.
 It also served as a military prison from 1862-1877.

 Confederate forces occupied the fort for a year, preparing it for battle and arming it with 54 heavy cannons.
 Early in 1862, Union forces commanded by Maj.
 Gen. Ambrose E. Burnside swept through eastern N.C., and part of Burnside’s command under Brig.
 Gen. John G. Parke was sent to capture Fort Macon.
 Colonel Moses White and 400 North Carolina Confederates in the fort refused to surrender even though the fort was hopelessly surrounded.